JasonQSY/ML-Weekly/P4-Deep-Learning/README.md

 # Deep Learning

-Here we cover topics like
+Here we cover topics in deep learning.
+Mostly it is Convolutional neural network (CNN).

 - CNN
 - RNN